BOARD OF TRUSTEES

 Kirsten Holzheimer Gail

-Kirsten Holzheimer Gail is currently serving as Euclid City Council President after serving as Ward 1 Councilwoman for 10 years.
-Prior to her tenure on City Council, Kirsten served as the Executive Director of Euclid Community Concerns.
+Kirsten Holzheimer Gail is currently serving as Euclid City COuncil President after serving as Ward 1 Councilwoman for 10 years.
+Prior to her tenure on City COuncil, Kirsten served as the Executive Director of Euclid Community Concerns.
 Kirsten is a Faculty Field Advisor at the Mandel School of Applied Social Sciences at Case Western Reserve University.
 Kirsten graduated from Kenyon College and earned a MSSA from the Mandel School of Applied Social Sciences, CWRU.
 She is married, has 3 children, and has been actively involved in many community activities and organizations in her community.

 Emily Ingalls spent nearly 20 years in building management and construction.
-She has an MBA from the Weatherhead School of Business, and has served on a number of boards, including Facing History and Ourselves, the Nature Center at Shaker Lakes, and Hospitality Program of Boston.
+She has an MBA from the Weatherhead School of Business, and has served on a number of boards, including Facing History and Ourselves, the Nature Center Shaker Lakes, and Hospitality Program of Boston.
 She teaches a class in Vocational Discernment at Trinity Cathedral, and does freelance financial management work.
 Her interests include gardening, music, and community.
 She currently resides in Euclid, OH.

-Richard Lea is Vice President of Operations at Euclid Hospital, a position that he’s held for 10 yrs.
-Prior to that he was the Regional Director of Rehabilitation and Pain Management for the Eastern Region of the Cleveland Clinic Health System (Euclid, Hillcrest, Huron and South Pointe hospitals).
+Richard Lea is Vice President of Operations at Euclid Hospital, a position that he's held for 10 years.
+Prior to that, he was the Regional Director of Rehabilitation and Pain Management for the Eastern Region of the Cleveland Clinic Health System (Euclid, Hillcrest, Huron and South Pointe hospitals).
 He is a Physical Therapist and practiced that for 25 years.
 A graduate of Baldwin Wallace College and Cleveland State University, Richard is married and the father of five children.